 Five Components of EHR Implementation

-Total EHR costs usually consist of five distinct components.
+The total cost of EHR implementation usually consists of five distinct components.
 Depending upon a practice’s needs and resources, some of these components might incur higher or lower costs for them than it might for another organization.

 - Hardware: Equipment that needs to be procured to host and manage EHR data.
 Could include servers, desktop/laptop computers, and any number of tablets or Internet of Things (IoT) smart devices.

-- EHR Software: The actual software itself could vary substantially in cost whether the practice is purchasing the license for an on-site software deployment or subscribing to a cloud-based SaaS (software as a service) solution.
+- EHR Software: The actual EHR software cost could vary substantially whether the practice is purchasing the license for an on-site software deployment or subscribing to a cloud-based SaaS (software as a service) solution.

 - Implementation Assistance: This could apply to any contractors needed to install the system, whether it’s IT technicians or even electricians who need to rewire the office.